msabramo/kallithea/docs/usage/debugging.rst

 .. _debugging:

 ===================
-Debugging RhodeCode
+Debugging Kallithea
 ===================

-If you encountered problems with RhodeCode here are some instructions how to possibly debug them.
+If you encountered problems with Kallithea here are some instructions how to possibly debug them.

 ** First make sure you're using the latest version available.**